luci/luci-py/appengine/swarming/doc/Bot.md

 #### Disk space usage

-`run_isolated.py` by default keeps a local cache of 20gb or 100,000 items, which ever comes first.
-It also enforces that at least 2gb of free disk space remains at the start and end of execution.
-Taking in account the swarming_bot code is of negligible size and the amount of data used in the chrome infrastructure is fairly static, 30gb of free disk space (after OS installation) should be sufficient for most purposes.
+`run_isolated.py` by default keeps a local cache of 50GiB or 50k items for large files, which ever comes first.
+It also enforces that at least 4GiB of free disk space remains at the start and end of execution.
+Taking in account the swarming_bot code is of negligible size and the amount of data used in the chrome infrastructure is fairly static, 30GiB of free disk space (after OS installation) should be sufficient for most purposes.
 YMMV.
 This could have to be revisited in case of significant use case change, e.g. starting to run tests for another project.
-As an example, Blink layout tests consist of ~80k files so it is near the 100k items default limit.
-As such, 50gb would be ample free room, anything above is likely wasted space.

 #### CPU and RAM Specing